z-a-f/CLRS/README.md

 This folder will hold codes to help with the CLRS book.
 There are some solutions - but mostly just support codes

+## This book is abandoned for now: working on Goodrich & Tamassia